Eagles in Love with a Swan

 Dreamed c.
 982 by Thorstein Egilson of Iceland

-Excerpt from Gunnlaugs saga ormstungu ["Gunnlaug Worms-tongue's Saga"] as translated by William Morris & Eirikr Magnusson, 1901; I've added quote marks and minor corrections.
+Excerpt from an online version of Gunnlaugs saga ormstungu ["Gunnlaug Worms-tongue's Saga"] as translated by William Morris & Eirikr Magnusson, 1901; I added quote marks and fixed a few typographical errors from scanning.--C. Wayan

 One summer, it is said, a ship came from over the main into Gufaros [in Iceland].
 Bergfinn was the master thereof, a Northman, rich in goods, and somewhat stricken in years, and a wise man.